 Correlation is the relationship between the number of nutrients extracted from the soil by laboratory tests and the nutrients produced by plants and/or crops in a greenhouse or field.
 If such a relationship cannot be established, the chemical method has little or no benefit.

 Sometimes this relationship can only be based on a single nutrient and a specific crop group and soil.
-If this limitation is known and accepted, soil testing should only be used for these limited conditions.
-Well-designed and better correlation studies are required to manage quality agricultural production.
 So growers must check the reliability and expertise level of soil testing experts to get accurate soil testing results.